islandoftex/arara/website/content/manual/Methods.md

 well.
 {% end %}

+{% messagebox(title="A file by any other name") %}
+As of version 7, we now avoid exposing any Java-specific API.
+When you see a mention to `File`, keep in mind that this is actually a wrapper to our new internal representation.
+{% end %}

 Methods are listed with their complete signatures, including potential parameters and corresponding types.
 Also, the return type of a method is denoted by `type` and refers to a typical Java data type (either class or primitive).
 Do